ankrutik/notes/aws/solutions_arch_cert/notes.md

 - catalog of dataset that you have
 - built by **AWS Glue Data Crawler** finds out by looking at the databases you have.
 - can be used by **Glue Jobs** to perform ETL

+## Redshift Spectrum

+Efficiently **query** and **retrieve structured and semistructured data** from files in Amazon S3 **without having to load the data into Amazon Redshift tables.**

+Redshift Spectrum queries employ **massive parallelism** to run very fast against large datasets.

+Much of the processing occurs in the Redshift Spectrum layer, and most of the data remains in Amazon S3.
+Multiple clusters can concurrently query the same dataset in Amazon S3 without the need to make copies of the data for each cluster.

+Only available in region where Redshift is available.

+Redshift Cluster and S3 bucket needs to be in same region.

+GLue Data Crawler crawls databases while Redshift Spectrum queries S3.

 ## AWS Neptune